Effects of the Moon on Reef Organisms

 The sun is constantly illuminating our moon, but as the moon moves through its 29.5 day orbit around the earth we are able to see different parts of the moon reflect sunlight.
 We call these the phases of the moon.
 There are eight different phases of the moon, beginning with the new moon.
 This is when the moon is between the earth and the sun, meaning that the illuminated half of the moon is facing the sun and therefore we cannot see the moon.
 The 5th phase of the moon is the full moon.
 During a full moon, the earth is between the sun and the moon meaning that we can see the full half of the moon which is illuminated by the sun.

 The moon cycles have an important influence on coral reef spawning.
 Coral activity levels are in sync with the moon cycles.
 When activity increases, coral reproduction increases as well.
 During the night of the full moon phase, coral are exposed to the longest period of continuous light.
 Moonlight suppresses the release of sperm and eggs from coral.
 As the moon changes from the full moon phase to the waning gibbous phase, the new darkness signals a mass spawning event.
+The cycling of the moon is crucial in the life cycle of many reef fish as well, as the cyclical reproduction tactics the moon cycle creates contribute to the better survivability of offspring.

 Mass spawning events are beneficial in increasing the probability that fertilization will occur.
 Spawning occurs at night and may last up to a few days depending on the type of coral.
 To prevent breeding between species, different coral species spawn on different days.
 If fertilization is successful, they rise to the top of the ocean surface where they begin to mature before floating back down and setting on the seafloor.
 These events generally happen once a year but in certain areas coral spawn multiple times a year.
 This is likely due to other environmental conditions which are beneficial for spawning such as warm water temperature and tides.